facebook/react-native-website/docs/scrollview.md

 ### `snapToEnd`

-Use in conjuction with `snapToOffsets`.
+Use in conjunction with `snapToOffsets`.
 By default, the end of the list counts as a snap offset.
 Set `snapToEnd` to false to disable this behavior and allow the list to scroll freely between its end and the last `snapToOffsets` offset.
 The default value is true.

 | Type    | Required |
 | ------- | -------- |